hudson-and-thames/mlfinlab/docs/source/implementations/backtest_statistics.rst

 Snippet 14.2, page 197, Deriving average holding period of a position.

 Estimates the average holding period (in days) of a strategy, given series of target positions using average entry time pairing algorithm.

 Parameters of the algorithm are calculated as follows:

-1. When the size of the position in increasing
+1. When the size of the position is increasing

 Updating EntryTime - time when a trade was opened, adjusted by increases in positions.
 Takes into account weight of the position increase.